 Thinking of growing thyme in your home garden?
 Thyme offers a beautiful, fragrant herb.
 It’s a wonderful recipe ingredient.
+Thyme tea is an excellent herbal remedy for sore throats.
 Plus, the plant makes a beautiful garden addition.

 All About Growing Thyme